Marcel Krueger takes a ride on the U6 to explore Berlin’s GDR-era “ghost stations”…

 On this cold, winter day though, the area reminds me of the small, boring town in West Germany I grew up in: all 1980s plastic and concrete with sharp edges, a Commerzbank, and a C&A next to a café full of huddled, grey-haired pensioners.

-Borsigwerke, Holzhauser Straße, Otisstraße and Scharnweberstraße are the next stops on the line, and also part of the 1958-extension.
-Due to the very high water table, the track was raised onto an embankment, meaning passengers can view the quintessential urban scenery: business parks, small estates, grey and brown houses from the 80s.
+Borsigwerke, Holzhauser Straße, Otisstraße and Scharnweberstraße are the next stops on the line, and also part of the 1958 extension.
+Due to the very high water table, the track was raised onto an embankment, meaning passengers can view the quintessential urban scenery: business parks, small estates, grey and brown houses from the eighties.

 The locals, long used to the noise and the sight of planes with the landing gear extended, continue strolling and feeding the pigeons without blinking.
 For visitors like me, it’s hard not to imagine the plane careening into the bus stop rather than the runway behind it.

-From Kurt-Schumacher-Platz, the U-Bahn runs underground again, traveling through “wild” Wedding (formerly in the French occupation sector) along Afrikanische Straße (with the nearby Centre Culturel Français and its very own Eiffel Tower replica), Rehberge (the best stop to explore the Siedlung Schillerpark, a modernist housing estate and UNESCO World Heritage site), Seestraße and Leopoldplatz — a.k.a. the heart of Wedding, with its brutalist town hall, Schinkel-designed church — and to Reinickendorfer Straße, the former ‘last stop in Berlin West’.
+From Kurt-Schumacher-Platz, the U-Bahn runs underground again, traveling through “wild” Wedding (formerly in the French occupation sector) along Afrikanische Straße (with the nearby Centre Culturel Français and its very own Eiffel Tower replica), Rehberge (the best stop to explore the Siedlung Schillerpark, a modernist housing estate and UNESCO World Heritage site), Seestraße and Leopoldplatz—the heart of Wedding, with its brutalist town hall, Schinkel-designed church—and to Reinickendorfer Straße, the former ‘last stop in Berlin West’.

 All the station exits were bricked up, and armed border guards or police patrolled the platforms vigilantly.
 There was barbed wire beneath the platform edge to prevent fugitives from crawling along the tracks, and even the emergency exists were blocked: the only way to leave when a train broke down was to walk along the tracks to the nearest western station.